Additional information available on the Humanities Department website.

 Program Learning Outcomes

-Upon completion of the Humanities program, students should be able to:
+Upon completion of the Humanities degree program, students should be able to:

 - Create and develop ideas within the context of the situation and the assigned task(s)